To Licensed Producers of Cannabis for Medical Purposes

 The purpose of this information bulletin is to outline the advertising restrictions to which licensed producers must adhere and to explain the consequences of non-compliance with these requirements.

-Dried marijuana is not an approved drug or medicine in Canada.
-The Government of Canada does not endorse the use of marijuana, but the courts have required reasonable access to a legal source of marijuana when authorized by a physician.
+Cannabis is not an approved drug or medicine in Canada.
+The Government of Canada does not endorse the use of cannabis, but the courts have required reasonable access to a legal source of cannabis when authorized by a physician.

-The Marihuana for Medical Purposes Regulations (MMPR), along with the Food and Drugs Act (FDA) and the Narcotic Control Regulations (NCR), define advertisement to include any representation by any means whatever for the purpose of promoting directly or indirectly the sale or disposal of a drug (in the case of the FDA) or a narcotic (with respect to the NCR).
-Both the FDA and the NCR contain general prohibitions against the advertising of marijuana that licensed producers are required to comply with, including but not limited to:
+The Access to Cannabis for Medical Purposes Regulations (ACMPR), along with the Food and Drugs Act (FDA) and the Narcotic Control Regulations (NCR), define advertisement to include any representation by any means whatever for the purpose of promoting directly or indirectly the sale or disposal of a drug (in the case of the FDA) or a narcotic (with respect to the NCR).
+Both the FDA and the NCR contain general prohibitions against the advertising of cannabis that licensed producers are required to comply with, including but not limited to:

 The purpose of any message by a licensed producer, its content, its context, and its intended audience are all factors to consider when determining whether a message falls within the definition of advertising.
 Non-promotional information is not considered advertising.